-Then there are much more complex issues like societal norms discouraging breastfeeding; either through lack of public acceptance, or presence in the media, a lack of support from friends and family, a lack of education on breastfeeding and it’s health benefits, or maybe it even stems from health visitors and midwives not wanting to push breastfeeding too much and receive backlash for it.
-And then there’s also our Western philosophy that encourage more independence; and for the mother to ‘regain her previous life’ and for a baby to do things like sleep through the night, something that breastfeeding doesn’t encourage, which is how nature clearly intended it.
+Then there are much more complex issues like societal norms discouraging breastfeeding.
+Either through lack of public acceptance, or presence in the media, a lack of support from friends and family, and a lack of education on breastfeeding and it’s health benefits.
+Or maybe it even stems from health visitors and midwives not wanting to push breastfeeding too much and receive backlash for it.
+And then there’s also our Western philosophy that encourages more independence.
+It almost calls out for a mother to ‘regain her previous life’ and for a baby to do things like sleep through the night.
+Something that breastfeeding doesn’t encourage, which is how nature clearly intended it.

 Does It Really Matter?

 It all comes down to this question.
 There’s a large proportion of the population that clearly feel that it doesn’t really matter if a baby gets breast milk or formula milk.
 They simply go with the phrase “fed is best.”
 And to a certain point, they’re right.
 But fed isn’t really best.
-Breast is best, and fed is just the next, and perfectly fine option.
+The vast majority of the time Breast is Best.
+Fed is merely just the option if breastfeeding fails.
 You wouldn’t go to a nutritionist for advice and simply accept them saying “as long as you eat something you’ll be fine,” so why do the same with a baby?

 I could easily list a whole host of reasons why breast milk is better, but instead, the NHS has you covered.
 Suffice to say, it ranges from reducing risks, of both mother and baby, increased protection from illness and disease, and a reduction in the chances of SIDS.

-And yes, there are many, many reasons why women chose not to breast feed, but these figures show that 81% of mothers have tried breastfeeding, and 8 out of 10 stopped doing it before they wanted to.
-So clearly there’s something amiss between the want and attempt, and the actual rates of breastfeeding.
+And yes, there are many, many reasons why women chose not to breastfeed.
+But these figures show that 81% of mothers have tried breastfeeding, and 8 out of 10 stopped doing it before they wanted to.
+So clearly there’s something amiss between the want and the attempt, and then the actual rates of breastfeeding.